Bloom-host/BloomDocs/docs/extras/templatexample.md

 ---

 :::tip Before You Start
 This page is a **contributor template and style reference**.
 Copy this file as a starting point for any new documentation page.
-Sections marked with `(*)` are mandatory.
+Sections marked with `(*)` are required; sections marked `if applicable` are optional.
 :::

 ## Overview (*)